MA Islam and Education

 Career paths

 The MA in Islamic Education aims to increase career opportunities for educators working in a faith-based context in education practice, policy or research.
-Graduates from this programme may proceed onto PhD research.
-They can also pursue careers that demand postgraduate skills in education such as in research, formal and informal educational settings, community leadership, policy analysis and education consultancy, international development, and which require multi-disciplinary understanding to address challenges in community, workplace and in the world.
+Graduates from this programme may proceed to PhD research.
+They can also pursue careers that demand postgraduate skills in education, such as education research, education leadership in formal and informal educational settings, curriculum design, policy analysis, advisory/consultancy roles, and international development.

 How to apply